oracle-livelabs/apex/shopping-cart/improving-products/improving-products.md

     Given that you run this app from the APEX App Builder, you will find the Developer Toolbar at the bottom of the screen.
     *{Note: End users who log directly into the app will not see this toolbar.}*

-    In the Developer Toolbar click **Edit Page 1**.
+    In the Developer Toolbar click **Page 1**.

     ![Products page in the application](./images/dev-toolbar-s.png " ")

     Alternatively, you can also navigate back to the APEX App Builder tab in your browser manually by selecting the appropriate browser tab or window.
     Once in the App Builder click **1 - Products**.

     ![App Builder home page](./images/alt-app-builder1.png " ")

     You should now be in Page Designer with **Page 1: Products** loaded.

-2. In the left pane, under **Search** region, right-click **Facets** and click **Create Facet**.
+2. In the left pane, under **Search** region, right-click **Facets** and select **Create Facet**.

     ![App Builder home page](./images/facets1.png " ")